 The GNU Operating SystemThe Khronos Group Inc.What is Social Justice? » salvos.org.au/more/What is Social Justice?
 In Australia, we have a pretty good understanding of what justice is.
 You know, justice is that thing that involves courts and lawyers, which makes sure that the bad guys get punished, the good guys get compensated, and that everyone gets a fair go...
 But what happens when society itself is the 'bad guy'?
 The answer?
 And social injustice won't end until someone stands up for those who don't have the ability to stand up for themselves.
 That's really what we're on about when we talk about social justice - it's the pursuit of justice purely for someone else's sake.
 Why The Salvation Army?
 Right around the world, The Salvation Army helps people who have nowhere else to turn.
 General William Booth, founder of The Salvation Army, believed in this approach.
-Learn more and get involved
+The Salvation Army's response to injustice can probably best be summed up in this quote from General William Booth: Learn more and get involved

 Steve Hanov's Programming BlogWhy “Free Software” is better than “Open Source” - GNU ProjectWhile free software by any other name would give you the same freedom, it makes a big difference which name we use: different words convey different ideas.
 In 1998, some of the people in the free software community began using the term “open source software” instead of “free software” to describe what they do.
 The term “open source” quickly became associated with a different approach, a different philosophy, different values, and even a different criterion for which licenses are acceptable.
 The Free Software movement and the Open Source movement are today separate movements with different views and goals, although we can and do work together on some practical projects.
 The fundamental difference between the two movements is in their values, their ways of looking at the world.
 Relationship between the Free Software movement and Open Source movement The Free Software movement and the Open Source movement are like two political camps within the free software community.
 Ambiguity